The Global Findex database by World Bank: Data Links for Gender and Finance #2

 To encourage research in the field, the World Bank has come up with The Global Findex

 World Bank on the borrowing, spending payments and risk management abilities of people.
 It has been started with support from the Bill and Melinda Gates foundation and has been calculated once in 3 years since 2011.
-It is primarily an indicator to analyse the extent of financial inclusion in the world with focus on the developing economies.
+It is primarily an indicator to analyze the extent of financial inclusion in the world with focus on the developing economies.

 You can download the PowerPoint presentation below.
 Please feel free to reach out to us for more information!